quicwg/wg-materials/interim-18-01/minutes.md

 Jana: Negotiation can be handled.

-Jana: Space can used for experimentation so we need to have some way to note what numbes they’re using.
+Jana: Space can used for experimentation so we need to have some way to note what numbers they’re using.

 Lars: I would like this so we can get rid of all the block frames.
 You can put all of the block frame info ….